quiltdata/quilt/docs/advanced-features/qurator.md

      enable the Qurator chatbot.

 2. **Configure Claude Model**:
-   - Login to the AWS Bedrock console.
+   - Login to the Amazon Bedrock console.
    - Ensure that the Claude 3.5 Sonnet model is available in the same region as your Quilt deployment.
 Check [Model support by AWS Region](https://docs.aws.amazon.com/bedrock/latest/userguide/models-regions.html)